10th July 2019

-Dermot Callinan, a corporate and commercial specialist with Myers & Co Solicitors in Stoke-on-Trent explains how the use of a non-disclosure agreement provides essential protection of commercial information when commencing discussions about any sensitive business deal, such as a company acquisition or disposal, a joint venture or merger, licensing or outsourcing arrangement.
+Corporate and commercial specialists with Myers & Co Solicitors in Stoke-on-Trent explain how the use of a non-disclosure agreement provides essential protection of commercial information when commencing discussions about any sensitive business deal, such as a company acquisition or disposal, a joint venture or merger, or a licensing or outsourcing arrangement.

 At the start of negotiations, it will be necessary to determine how confidential information can be exchanged with a view to achieving an agreement.
-Often this information is confidential or commercially sensitive and if it is incorrectly utilised or disseminated to an unknown third party it can have serious consequences.
-If you are the party providing the information it may undermine your commercial edge, meanwhile if you are the receiver of the information and it is incorrectly disseminated it may expose you to unnecessary litigation.
+Often this information is confidential or commercially sensitive, and if it is incorrectly used or disseminated to an unknown third party it can have serious consequences.
+If you are the party providing the information it may undermine your commercial edge, and if you are the receiver of the information and it is incorrectly disseminated it may expose you to unnecessary litigation.

-From the prospective of the party releasing the information another benefit of a non-disclosure agreement is the control that can be utilised when the information is misused.
-For example, if it becomes apparent that the party receiving the confidential information has no intention of completing an acquisition or entering a trading relationship but is merely using the information for its own commercial advantage.
-The owner of the information can take steps to protect their position by triggering the termination provisions, potentially seeking an action for breach of contract or an injunction for the most serious cases.
+From the prospective of the party releasing the information, another benefit of a non-disclosure agreement is the control that can be applied if the information is misused.
+For example, if it becomes apparent that the party receiving the confidential information has no intention of completing an acquisition or entering a trading relationship, but is merely using the information for its own commercial advantage.
+The owner of the information can take steps to protect its position by triggering the termination provisions, and potentially bring an action for breach of contract or an injunction for the most serious cases.

-Whether you are the party giving the information or receiving the information, it is beneficial to have a bespoke non-disclosure agreement which is tailored to the particular circumstances.
+Whether you are the party giving the information or receiving it, it is beneficial to have a bespoke non-disclosure agreement which is tailored to the particular circumstances.

 Broadly speaking, there are two distinct approaches for the drafting of a non-disclosure agreement:

-If you are the owner of the confidential information, you will want to define the concept of ‘confidential information’ in extremely broad terms with a view to ensuring that your position is fully protected.
+If you are the owner of the confidential information, you will want to define the concept of ‘confidential information’ in extremely broad terms to ensuring that your position is fully protected.
 From an owner’s perspective it could include any information conveyed to the receiving party.

 In contrast, if you are being given access to the information you may seek to restrict the extent of the phrase ‘confidential information’ to ensure that the scope of the obligations is not excessive.